ROWAN UNIVERSITY POLICY

 The purpose of this policy is to establish a framework for the protection of University information resources from accidental or intentional unauthorized access, modification, or damage in order to meet applicable federal, state, regulatory, and contractual requirements.

-Under the direction of the President, the Chief Information Officer and Director of Information Security shall ensure compliance with this policy.
+Under the direction of the President, the Chief Information Officer and Chief Information Security Officer shall ensure compliance with this policy.
 The Vice Presidents, Deans, and other members of management will implement this policy in their respective areas.

 This policy applies to all members of the Rowan Community who access and use the University's electronic information and information systems.

 Refer to Rowan University Technology Terms and Definitions for terms and definitions that are used in this policy.

 Information security is the protection of information from threats to ensure business continuity, minimize risks, and maximize university opportunities.

 The Information Security Office (ISO) will manage the information security program at Rowan University and is responsible for developing strategies for managing the processes, tools, and policies necessary to prevent, detect, document and counter threats to information.

 The information security program will be advised by the Information Technology Security Board (ITSB) which serves as the advisory board for information security governance at the university.
 The ITSB represents and advocates for the interest of the Rowan Community during decisions that impact information security at the University.